szpiech/selscan/README.md

 --max-gap <int>: Maximum allowed gap in bp between two snps.
 	Default: 200000

+--multi-param <string>: Specify a JSON file with multiple parameter sets.
+        Each set should match the structure of command-line arguments.
+        The program will run the analysis for each set, generating separate outputs.
+        Useful for batch processing and exploring different configurations.

+        Default: __jsonFile

 --nsl <bool>: Set this flag to calculate nSL.
 	Default: false